jjones62202/jjones62202.github.io/_pages/about.md

 Hi, I'm Jaylen Jones, a third-year PhD student in Computer Science & Engineering at The Ohio State University (OSU) advised by [Prof. Huan Sun](https://u.osu.edu/ihudas/people/) and [Prof. Eric Fosler-Lussier](https://efosler.github.io/#).
 Prior to joining OSU, I received my B.S. in Computer Science from the College of Informatics at Northern Kentucky University (NKU).

+🚀 Seeking a research internship for Summer 2026, feel free to reach out if you have any opportunities!

 Research Interests
 ------
 My research centers on AI with a focus in natural language processing, the alignment of large language models (LLMs) to human values, and LLM-based agents.
 I am particularly interested in the design, evaluation, and applications of LLM-based systems for high-stakes, human-centered applications, unlocking the full potential of AI capabilities while ensuring the trustworthiness, robustness, and safety required for real-world use.